The Melting Pot of Penang

-Perhaps the prime example of multicultural Malaysia in all its rich cultural diversity and fascinating history lies in historical Georgetown in Penang, an island in the north of Peninsula Malaysia.
+Perhaps the prime example of multicultural Malaysia in all its rich cultural diversity and fascinating history lies in historical Georgetown in Penang – an island in the north of Peninsula Malaysia, not far from Thailand.

 Chinese shop houses in Georgetown, Penang

-In the early days Chinese and Indian labourers flocked to Georgetown and through trading it grew to became one of the most successful colonies of the British Empire, the history and multicultural feeling is still really evident today.
+In the early days Chinese and Indian labourers flocked to Penang.
+Through trading it grew to become one of the most successful colonies of the British Empire.
+The history and multicultural feeling is still really evident today.

-Penang is fabulous melting pot mix of cultures, religions and people with a colourful heritage and old world charm due to the interesting colonial, Chinese, Malay and Indian influences that combine to make such a fascinating fusion of the East and West and gave the town a unique and specific multicultural heritage.
+Georgetown is a fabulous melting pot mix of cultures, religions and people with a colourful heritage and old world charm.
+The colonial, Chinese, Malay and Indian influences combined to create a fascinating fusion of the East and West, and gave the town a unique and specific multicultural heritage.

-A stroll through the small, atmospheric streets of Georgetown felt like it had taken me through multiple countries in one day.
-Starting at the ruins of Fort Cornwallis built in 1786 when the British East India company came to what was before a practically uninhabited island; a walk through the colonial buildings of the town halls and Christian churches felt like I could have been back in London.
+A stroll through the small, atmospheric streets felt like it had taken me through multiple countries in one day!
+I started at the ruins of Fort Cornwallis, built in 1786 when the British East India company came to what was before a practically uninhabited island, and wandering down the Esplanade.

 Colonial architecture and churches in the streets of Georgetown, Penang